 The Hubble tension is a raging debate in cosmology about the current expansion rate of the universe, as quantified by the Hubble constant.
 Early universe probes like the Cosmic Microwave Background and late universe probes like the Cepheid-Supernova distance ladder give different values of the Hubble constant, the difference being highly significant statistically.
 One possible explaination for the Hubble tension could be physics beyond the framework of general relativity, like a time varying gravitational constant (G).
 In this work, we proposed a transition in the value of G at late times, and evaluated its affect on the physics of Cepheid variables and Supernova explosions, and thereby the distance ladder.
 We performed a careful statistical analysis to identify whether such a G transition can the solve the Hubble tension.

-For details, please refer to our paper Ruchika+2024.
+For details, please refer to our paper Ruchika, Rathore et al. 2024.